-Do you want to be the best sim racing driver in the world?
+Do you want to learn how to be a better sim racer?
 Although you may not realize it, there are six key factors that will get you on your way to becoming the best sim racer in the world.
-These six factors include practice, car control skills and consistency, mental game, nutrition, fitness, and fitness.
+These six factors include practice, car control skills and consistency, mental game, nutrition and fitness.
 These factors can all be combined to make you a better driver, regardless of what racing sport you are playing.

 Sim Racing Tips For Beginners

 You must be able to stop in the turn and keep a tight circle around it.
 You need to have good throttle control, be smooth with your steering inputs and use the right amount of brake pressure.
 This will allow you to move quickly while not locking up your tires.
-Start racing in lower class cars.
+Start racing in lower class cars to gain experience.

 Start racing in an entry-level series such as Formula Renault or Mini Cooper if you’re just starting out.
 There will be less traffic, more track for passing and slower cars so it will feel easier than when you race against faster cars with better handling.

 You can use the car’s steering wheel or your PC game controller to steer.
 Not just pedals and shifters.
 It is recommended to use a real wheel/steering and pedal set such as Logitech G29, if you play on PS5.
 They have better force feedback, which will help you get a feel for your car.

 You should be as smooth as possible with your inputs.